Farama-Foundation/gym-docs/docs/creating_environments.md

 ## Example Custom Environment

-Here is a simple skeleton of the repository structure for a custom environment, which we will aim to publish as a package on PyPI.
+Here is a simple skeleton of the repository structure for a Python Package containing a custom environment.
 For a more complete example, please refer to: https://github.com/openai/gym-soccer.

 ```sh
   gym-foo/